 - Drivers may drop off guests with limited mobility in the Load Zone by the main Garden entrance and then proceed to the parking lot.
 Please note that our lot cannot accommodate large vehicles such as shuttles and buses.
 Large vehicles must park at Wilburton Hill Park, 1/4 mile east of the Garden.

 - We have several disabled parking spots in our lot.
-There is never a charge to park in these spots.

 - The parking lot and pathways that lead to the main entrance are paved.

 - Pathways around the buildings are paved.
 We also provide a paved ramp immediately to the left of the main entry breezeway that leads up to the Shorts House.

 - See photos on this page of paved Garden areas.